terraindata/terrain/README.md

 ## Testing

+Testing?
+What testing?
+Here are some instructions for how to run karma/tape, for which there aren't any useful test cases yet...

 `npm run test` - runs tests continually in another copy of Chrome

 Sometimes your tests may trigger errors that cause your test browser to crash, and you will see karma report: